 Statement, Argument and Assumption

 The IBPS PO syllabus for the Prelims exam covers a large number of topics.
-Thorough practice and proper IBPS PO preparation need to be done to cover these topics before the Prelims exam in the best possible way.
+Candidates can refer to the page on IBPS PO preparation to cover these topics effectively.

 Candidates can check IBPS PO Mock Tests for performance review and revision.